enjaku4/rabarber/README.md

 This allows everyone to access `OrdersController` and its descendants and also `index` action in `InvoicesController`.

-Also keep in mind that rules defined in descendant classes don't override ancestor rules but rather add to them:
+Rules defined in descendant classes don't override ancestor rules but rather add to them:

 ```rb
 module Crm